 He says that the memories that stick out the most are the fragments of stories:

-Norman Bowker whispers to Tim that he wishes his dad didn't care if he (Norman) wins any medals.
+Norman Bowker whispers to O'Brien that he wishes his dad didn't care if he (Bowker) wins any medals.

 Kiowa teaches Rat Kiley and Dave Jensen to do a rain dance.
-Rat is predictably disappointed when no rain ensues.
+Kiley is predictably disappointed when no rain ensues.

 Ted Lavender adopts a puppy, and then Azar straps it to a mine and blows it up.
 (See?
 We told you that you were going to hate Azar.)

-Tim also remembers the smell of an empty body bag, the moon rising over the paddies, Henry Dobbins sewing on his sergeant stripes and singing, grass bending when a helicopter lands on it, a slim, dead, dainty young man of about twenty killed on a red clay trail outside the village of My Khe, and Kiowa trying to get him to talk about it.
+O'Brien also remembers the smell of an empty body bag; the moon rising over the paddies; Henry Dobbins sewing on his sergeant stripes and singing; grass bending when a helicopter lands on it; a slim, dead, dainty young man of about twenty killed on a red clay trail outside the village of My Khe; and Kiowa trying to get him to talk about it.